 Custom travel to Sweden

-Sweden is the largest Scandinavian country (450,000 km², larger than France) and one of Europe's most contrasted — 10.5 million inhabitants stretched over 1,600 km from north to south, from the Baltic Sea to the Arctic Circle.
-A neutral country since 1814 (world record of continuous peace), constitutional monarchy, emblematic social democracy (world's 3rd happiest country).
-Fifteen UNESCO sites tell its story: the Hanseatic town of Visby on Gotland, the royal palace of Drottningholm, the Viking sites of Birka, the Tanum rock carvings, Sami Lapland.
-To the south, Stockholm the « Venice of the North » is built on 14 islands.
-To the north, Swedish Lapland offers 70,000 lakes, infinite birch forests, the Sami people and their reindeer — and from September to March, the dance of the northern lights above Abisko and the ICEHOTEL in Jukkasjärvi (the world's oldest ice hotel, since 1989).
+Sweden is the largest Scandinavian country, 450,000 km², larger than France, and one of Europe's most contrasted, 10.5 million inhabitants stretched over 1,600 km, from the Baltic to the Arctic Circle.
+A neutral country since 1814, constitutional monarchy and emblematic social democracy.
+Fifteen UNESCO sites tell its story: Visby on Gotland, Drottningholm palace, the Viking sites of Birka, the Tanum rock carvings.
+To the south, Stockholm, the « Venice of the North », is built on 14 islands.
+To the north, Swedish Lapland offers 70,000 lakes, infinite birch forests, the Sami people and their reindeer, and from September to March the dance of the northern lights above Abisko and the ICEHOTEL in Jukkasjärvi, the world's oldest ice hotel.
 7-14 days for an unforgettable summer or winter trip.

 Highlights